mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

 I'm publishing this vision to contribute to the ongoing discussion.
-The details matter, but the direction is clear: research software and its foundations deserve the same level of financial and professional support that is already established for (critical) large-scale research infrastructure.
+The details matter, but the direction is clear: research software and its foundations deserve the same level of financial and professional support that is already established for large-scale research infrastructure.

+*Disclaimer: this is my personal opinion—I do not know the position of GSI, or if there is any.*

+*AI Disclosure: This post was drafted with LLM assistance and extensively edited by me.
+All arguments, examples, and conclusions reflect my own views.*